Advocate for child rights

 Japan, rumours and radiation

-Through Victoria, former UNICEF youth ambassador Akane was selected by the Japanese Government to visit Japan.
+Through the University, former UNICEF youth ambassador Akane was selected by the Japanese Government to visit Japan.

 “We went to Japan for nine days to see the consequences that rumours of radiation had on their economy and culture.
 It was really quite emotional as we met a lot of people whose lives were directly affected.”